Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Validation of the models through data analysis

+The important observation in (\ref{eq:HV}) is the $B$ coefficient that is set to a constant value of $2.7\times10^{-16}$.
+It leads to a fixed range in the Hufnagel-Valley model (between 1 and 4 km of altitude), that is independent of the other parameters $w$ and $A$, as depicted in Fig. \ref{fig:HVparam}.
+This remarkable feature is most probably related to the relatively constant temperature and pressure mean lapse rate in the troposphere.

+When applying the statistical definition $C_n^2$ model to radiosonde data, the same constant slope (on a semilogarithmic representation) has been observed in the 1 to 4 km region.
+Hence, this characteristic can be exploited to calibrate the obtained $C_n^2$ profiles in order to ensure a good fit between these profiles and the HV-5/7 profile in this region.
+This is illustrated at Trappes (France) and Hilo, HI (USA), in Sections \ref{sec:Trappes} and \ref{sec:Hawaii}.

-\section{Application to radiosonde measurements at Trappes, France}
+\subsection{Application to radiosonde measurements at Trappes, France}

 High-density profiles from the University of Wyoming (UWYO) Atmospheric Science Radiosonde Archive\footnote{\url{http://weather.uwyo.edu/upperair/bufrraob.shtml}} have been used as input meteorological data.
 Data collected above Trappes (latitude 48.77° N, longitude 2.01°E, altitude 168 meters) in France during the year 2020 have been analyzed.
 Radiosondes are launched twice a day, at 00h00 and 12h00 UTC.
-They offer a vertical resolution of 10 meters (standard deviation: 3 m) nearly independent of the altitude and provide altitude, pressure, temperature, relative humidity, wind speed and wind direction profiles.
-For the $C_n^2$ model presented here, only the altitude, pressure and temperature profiles are of interest.
+They offer a vertical resolution of 10 meters (standard deviation: 3 m) nearly independent of the altitude, and provide altitude, pressure, temperature, relative humidity, wind speed and wind direction profiles.
 Moreover, radiosonde drifting due to wind has been neglected, meaning that $C_n^2$ profiles obtained are considered at zenith while in fact they are obtained along the radiosonde trajectory.
 This drifting is spatially limited since, for example, for the year 2020 at Trappes, the average drift (computed at the altitude of 20 km following \cite{laroche2013impact} with a mean ascent rate of 6 m/s) is close to 50 km, with a standard deviation of 28 km.
 It is also not expected to influence the vertical resolution as the radiosonde directly records the altitude above ground and not the distance traveled by the balloon.